merces/bashacks/doc/source/networking.rst

 bh_hostcalc
 -----------
-Enter a network mask and know the amount of hosts
+Enter a network CIDR mask and know the amount of hosts

 .. note::